-To use the traffic r manager, you will need a valid license key.
-You have the following licensing options: Upload a licen se key for this traffic manager Register for floor Register for floor exible licensing using Services Director .
-This option is available for KVM, VMware and EC2 Skip licensing for now (traffic manager will run as the Community Edition until licensing is configured) Upload a new lice nse key: Key file: Choose File No file chosen • If you pood to obt ain a license key, please visit the Pulse Secure vTM website
+To use the traffic manager, you will need a valid license key.
+You have the following licensing options: Upload a licer nse key for this traffic manager Register for fi platforms only exible licensing using Services Director .
+This option is available for KVM, VMware and EC2 Skip licensing for now (traffic manager will run as the Community Edition until licensing is configured) Upload a new lice nse key: Key file: Choose File No file chosen